gwenmich/Frostlands/README.md

 ![Frostlands](assets/logo_text.png)

-**Currently in development until 31/12**

-You just arrived at Frostlands!
-You were left here by your friendly tour guide but he forgot to mention there are evil snowmen lurking on the island!
-Fortunately for you there's enough snow around to create the deadliest of weapons: the Snowball!
-Rid the lands of the snowmen so you can get to enjoy your holiday in peace.
+_Frostlands_ is a winter adventure where you arrive on an island covered in snow only to find evil snowmen lurking.
+Your mission is to defeat the snowmen so you can finally enjoy your holiday.
+With snowballs as your weapons you'll be able to defend yourself and hopefully emerge victorious!

 ### How to play: